BregornOriginal/blog-app/README.md

 # Blog app

-In this blog app, an user can create an account, recover the password, this also have an email confirmation.
+In this blog app, a user can create an account, and recover the password, this also has an email confirmation.
-Once the user is in the app, he can create a post, on it he also can leave a comment or a like.
+Once the user is logged in to the app, he can create a post, and on it, he also can leave a comment or a like.
-If there is other post besides of the user logged, the user logged can have permisions to create a post begin him the author, he can leave comments in whole posts and also he can read all the post or comments in the Blog App.
+If there is another post besides the user logged, the user logged can have permissions to create a post begin him the author, he can leave comments on whole posts and also he can read all the posts or comments in the Blog App.

-This app was created with Rails, including Devise for autenthication, CanCanCan for authorizations and JWT for the API authentication.
+This app was created with Rails, including Devise for authentication, CanCanCan for authorizations, and JWT for API authentication.

-There is a documentation with the differents Endpoints of the API, where the Developer can check the routes and parameters that's he need
+There is documentation with the differents Endpoints of the API, where the Developer can check the routes and parameters that he need
 to:

+/api-docs/index.html

 - GET a post
 - GET a comment